ZEN-universe/ZEN-explorer/README.md

 On a conceptual scale, the ZEN Explorer is a static website which means that it is a collection of `.html`, `.css`, and `.js` files that are not dependant on the user that fetches them.
 In these static files, API calls to ZEN Temple are being processed using the standard Javascript Fetch API (https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch).
 Therefore, in order for the explorer to be working, a running ZEN Temple API Server is necessary.
-You can either start this server locally by your own (which would be running under http://0.0.0.0:8000 by default) or you can use one of the API server that is hosted on our VM, for example https://zen-garden.ethz.ch/api.
+You can either start this server locally by your own (which would be running under http://0.0.0.0:8000/api by default) or you can use one of the API server that is hosted on our VM, for example https://zen-garden.ethz.ch/api.
-This URL has to be defined in the .env file and if you specify http://0.0.0.0:8000, you also need a running ZEN-Temple instance on your machine.
+This URL has to be defined in the .env file and if you specify http://0.0.0.0:8000/api, you also need a running ZEN-Temple instance on your machine.

+In general, you will probably one of the following to options:

+### Local Developing on Explorer and Temple
+If you have to work on both ends, ZEN Temple and ZEN Explorer, you need to start ZEN Temple on your machine.
+For this, follow the instructions given in the Readme of ZEN Temple (https://github.com/ZEN-universe/ZEN-temple/blob/main/README.md).
+You can test if you have a running ZEN Temple instance on your machine by opening [http://0.0.0.0:8000/api/docs](http://0.0.0.0:8000/api/docs) in your browser.
+If you see the Swagger documentation of the Temple endpoints, everything is correct and running.

 ## Developing
 A normal webbrowser such as Chrome or Firefox can only interpret `.html`, `.css`, and `.js` files.
 Therefore it is necessary to compile the svelte (`.svelte`) and typescript (`.ts`) files into browser readable files.
 This is done by Vite (https://vite.dev/).
 Vite